artsy/README/culture/engineering-principles.md

 code only represents ideals of our past and close-to present.
 A code project should start as open, then move to closed if there are valid business needs that require it to be private.

-Working in the open allows individual to retain their work and ideas post-Artsy.
+Working in the open allows you to retain your work and ideas post-Artsy.
 We can share the exact problems we see with others, and provide great high ways to teach via direct references.

 Expectations for our OSS _apps_ are different than OSS _libraries_.
 An app has little-to-no desire for community